 While attending seminary, Hawkins also served as senior news writer for the office of communications, where he wrote news and feature articles, as well as promotional content, for use online and in the Southwestern News magazine and other print publications.
 He also served for a time as an adjunct professor in the College at Southwestern, teaching history.

 In Sept.
-2013, Hawkins moved with his family to Jefferson City, where he now serves as associate editor of The Pathway.
+2013, Hawkins moved with his family to Jefferson City, to being serving as associate editor of The Pathway.
+Nine years later, after the death of The Pathway’s founding editor Don Hinkle on Sept.
+22, 2022, he was named acting editor.

 Additionally, Hawkins is the author of Pathways to Reform: Remembering the Reformation after 500 years.To learn more about this book, published by the Missouri Baptist Convention in 2017, visit www.mobaptist.org/Reformation.